spirali/haydi/docs/source/cnfs.rst

    >>> hd.is_isomorphic(hd.Set((a0, a1)), hd.Set((a2, a0)))
    True  # Bijection: a0 -> a0; a1 -> a2; a2 -> a1

-In Haydi, there there is a fixed linear ordering of all basic objects defined by :func:`haydi.compare`, that is crucial for definition of canonical forms.

 Canonical forms
 ---------------